 Coconut bowls and spoons x 2 Coconut bowls are a must-have for Instagrammable smoothie bowl pictures but are also great for the environment.
 Standard ceramic tableware is often non-recyclable and uses a lot of resources and energy to create.
 Whereas, these bowls are made purely from coconut shells and are surprisingly durable!
 You can buy slightly cheaper ones but just be sure to read the reviews as some aren’t made very well and break easily.

 Glass food storage containers (BPA free) x 9 Whilst reusing plastic containers does the job, the toxins in plastic can get into your food which can be harmful to consume.
 Also, most of your old takeaway containers can’t be recycled as they’ve been contaminated with sauces and food so they have to go to landfill.
 Why not buy glass containers and ask restaurants and takeaways to fill those instead?
 Most supermarkets and IKEA also sell glass storage containers but it might be cheaper to buy this varied set from Amazon.

 If you’re looking to make the switch from drugstore to natural beauty products, check out this blog post for an easy step-by-step on how to make pear scented sugar scrub bars.
 Making a few products at home is a great place to start when wanting to use homemade/natural beauty products.

 Leave a comment if you already use any of these reusable and eco-friendly alternatives, or if this blog post has inspired you to try any of the products out!

 Disclaimer: Stock is available and prices are correct at the time of publishing but this is subject to change at any given time.
-These are just suggestions and the products that I personally use, there may well be products similar to these that are even better for the environment.
+These are just suggestions and there may well be products similar to these that are even better for the environment.